Finding out if your animal is male or female

 It can be dangerous for females to breed at too young an age or if they are too old.
 Provided they have some peace and quiet and a good diet, if they do have babies, they’ll just get on with the job of raising their young.
 It’s important to note that many mothers will mate again soon after giving birth so males need to be separated very quickly.

-Bucks (male rabbits) often make better pets than does (female rabbits).
+Bucks (male rabbits) often make better animals than does (female rabbits).
 Bucks tend to be more even tempered than does.
 A doe’s temperament changes as it gets older and at different times of the year.

 - It reduces conflicts and prevents unwanted pregnancies.